hglmz/scanSpaceImageProcessor/README.md

 - Ensure ColorChecker chart is well-lit and visible
 - Try manual chart selection for difficult lighting conditions or charts on odd angles
 - Check that all images in a group use the same lighting setup
+## Experimental: Negative Film Mode (Repurposing)

+This repository has been repurposed/extended to support DSLR-scanned colour negatives while preserving the original photogrammetry workflow.
+The new Negative Film Mode is currently in progress and experimental.

+- What it does: Automatically inverts DSLR-scanned film negatives using robust per-channel percentile normalization to approximate orange mask removal and dynamic range mapping.
+The positive result is then compatible with the existing ColorChecker-based colour correction workflow.
+- Status: In progress (experimental).
+Behaviour, defaults, and UI may evolve.
+- How to use:
+  1. Open the app (`python image_space.py`).
+  2. Open Settings and enable “Enable Negative Film Mode (auto invert)”.
+  3. Load RAWs captured from negatives that include a ColorChecker in frame.
+  4. If automatic chart detection struggles, use “Manually Select Chart” and mark 4 corners, then “Flatten” and “Finalize Chart”.
+  5. Run batch processing as usual; colour correction will operate on the inverted (positive) image.
+- Notes:
+  - The auto-inversion is designed to be fast and robust for previews and batch runs.
+More advanced film workflows (e.g., base sampling UI, stock-specific profiles) may be added later.
+  - Original features and workflows remain unchanged when this mode is disabled.

+Türkçe Not:
+- Bu proje, mevcut işlevler korunarak DSLR ile taranmış negatif filmler için “Negatif Film Modu” ile yeniden amaçlandırılmıştır. Özellik şu an deneyseldir ve geliştirme aşamasındadır.